tristanlukens/dots/README.md

 ## Todo

 - [ ] write script for managing todos
-- [ ] stop using readmes all over the place and put all todos here, and the descriptions in the files themselves
+- [ ] reorganise the READMEs and todos